 - Vermicelli - This can be easily found in most supermarkets or Asian grocery stores.
 All you need to do is crumble it and measure about a cup for each liter of milk.

-- Sugar - I use ⅓ cup or 6 tbsp of sugar for every 1 cup vermicelli.
+- Sugar - I use ⅓ cup or 6 tablespoon of sugar for every 1 cup vermicelli.
 It is best to add less and then adjust for more later.
 Also note that the dry fruits add a fair amount of sweetness to the dish

 - Milk - full fat milk is the way to go with kheer.
 No low-fat or less than 3% milk.
 In fact if you like a thick sheer khurma subsitute half the milk with half and half.
 Or subsitute 1 cup milk with 1 cup cream.